-In [39] the authors propose the FTvNF framework for VNF fault tolerance.
+In Harchol et al. (2018), the authors propose the FTvNF framework for VNF fault tolerance.
 FTvNF tracks VNF states, and aims at reducing the state tracking costs.
 FTvNF relies on two instances of the protected VNF, called master and slave.
 In case of a failure, traffic is handled by the slave machine while the master is recovering.
 Packets arriving at a service chain first go through an sequencer that generates a unique identifier for each packet.
 The sequencer sends packets through the master VNFs.
-All the packets are stored in a reliable centralized logger that is assumed to be fault-tolerant, and remain there until FTvNF determines that all packets have been fully processed.
+All the packets are stored in a reliable centralised logger that is assumed to be fault-tolerant, and remain there until FTvNF determines that all packets have been fully processed.
 After a master fails, the packets are handled by the corresponding slave.
-The major difference to NHAM is that FTvNF relies on a centralized fault-tolerant component, and presents a single recovery strategy.
+The major difference to NHAM is that FTvNF relies on a centralised fault-tolerant component, and presents a single recovery strategy.

 A large number of existing fault-tolerant NFV solutions have a focus on VNF/SFC deployment.
-Nearly all adopt the most usual approach to enhance VNF fault tolerance: the deployment of backup VNFs as stand-by instances [40] or even standby SFCs [41].
-Basically all those works explore the problem from an optimization point of view.
-Usually the problem is formulated and shown to be NP-hard, after that an heuristic is proposed, recent works have a focus on AI techniques [42].
-Some of the solutions focus on performance besides availability, such as [43].
+Nearly all adopt the most usual approach to enhance VNF fault tolerance: the deployment of backup VNFs as stand-by instances (Yang et al., 2018) or even standby SFCs (Wang et al., 2021).
+Basically all those works explore the problem from an optimisation point of view.
+Usually the problem is formulated and shown to be NP-hard, after that an heuristic is proposed, recent works have a focus on AI techniques (Mao et al., 2020).
+Some of the solutions focus on performance besides availability, such as Hawilo et al. (2019).
 Virtually all those works present an evaluation of their proposed strategies using simulation, and treat VNFs and SFCs as abstractions with little relation to actual reference models.

-Besides the aforementioned solutions, many NFV and cloud platforms, such as OpenStack [44] and OSM [45], provide some degree of fault tolerance.
+Besides the aforementioned solutions, many NFV and cloud platforms, such as OpenStack (OpenStack, 2023) and OSM (ETSI, 2023), provide some degree of fault tolerance.
 Nevertheless, these solutions are unable to ensure the uptime of stateful VNFs because they lack mechanisms to retain the virtual devices' internal states.

-Table 3 shows a comparison of the main solutions for NFV reliability, according to the following characteristics and properties: (i) virtualization, which types of virtualization techniques are supported; (ii) NFV, whether the solution is NFV-MANO compatible; (iii) SFC, whether the solution supports fault-tolerant Service Function Chains or not; (iv) SFC IETF, in case the solution does support SFCs, whether it is compliant with the IETF SFC architecture; (v) whether function code modifications are required or not; (vi) redundancy methods supported e; (vii) the strategy adopted.
+Table 3 shows a comparison of the main solutions for NFV reliability, according to the following characteristics and properties:

+- 1 virtualisation, which types of virtualisation techniques are supported - 2 NFV, whether the solution is NFV-MANO compatible - 3 SFC, whether the solution supports fault-tolerant service function chains or not - 4 SFC IETF, in case the solution does support SFCs, whether it is compliant with the IETF SFC architecture - 5 whether function code modifications are required or not - 6 redundancy methods supported - 7 the strategy adopted.